 19. Relax At Bassin d’Arsenal

 Just where the Canal Saint-Martin and the Seine meet is a lovely oasis in Paris.
-Pause for an apéro overlooking the boats at Le Grand Bleu Paris and soak up the summer in Paris vibe.
+Pause for an apéro overlooking the boats at Le Grand Bleu Paris and soak up the Paris in the summertime vibe.
 Wander down towards the Seine and watch boats navigating the first lock into Canal Saint-Martin.

 I hope these tips help you plan the best summer in Paris trip.